rlmic/literate-economic-analysis/README.md

 As economists we draw on a handful of statistical softwares, such as Stata, R, and Python, to implement our econometric analysis.
 Regardless of our software preference, it is in our best interest to ensure our analyses are reproducible, properly documented and executable.

-Jupyter notebooks, as well as other computation notebooks such as RMarkdowns, are heavily used in data science, because of it's interoperability with multiple programming languages --Julia, Python, R, SQL, bash, and Stata!
+Jupyter notebooks, as well as other computation notebooks such as RMarkdowns, are heavily used in data science, because of their interoperability with multiple programming languages --Julia, Python, R, SQL, bash, and Stata!
 Incorporating results directly into your documents is an important step in reproducible research.
 Jupyter notebooks can be comprised mainly of three types of cells (though more can be added with plugins):

 + [Markdown cells](https://daringfireball.net/projects/markdown/syntax):  Text can be added to Jupyter Notebooks using this type of cells.
 Markdown is a popular markup language that is a superset of HTML.